Kåre Berg

-Kåre Ingmar Berg, MD (1 March 1932 – 24 January 2009) was a Norwegian professor in medical genetics, physician-in-chief and well-cited researcher.
+Kåre Ingmar Berg (1 March 1932 – 24 January 2009) was a Norwegian professor in medical genetics, physician-in-chief and well-cited researcher.

-Education and positions
+Early life and education

-Kåre Berg was born in Hammerfest.
+Kåre Ingmar Berg was born on 1 March 1932 in Hammerfest.
 He graduated as MD in 1957 and dr.med. in 1964 at the University of Oslo.

+Career

-From 1964 to 1967 he was a fellow researcher at Rockefeller University, New York.
+From 1964 to 1967 Berg was a fellow researcher at Rockefeller University, New York.

 In 1967 he became the first professor in medical genetics in Norway at the University of Oslo.
 In 1976 he became head of department of medical genetics at Ullevål University Hospital and held this position until retirement in 2002.
 In the period 1993-2002 he was physician-in-chief at the Center of Preventive Medicine at Ullevål University Hospital.
 As a head of department of medical genetics at Ullevål University Hospital, Berg was in many years leader of all genetic prenatal diagnostics in Norway.
 In addition, he was in charge of genetic counseling of the population of Oslo.

 Research

 In the early days of his career Kåre Berg discovered the Lipoprotein(a), an inherited component in serum which increases the risk for cardiovascular disease.
 He maintained the research on Lp (a) throughout life.
 His other research was focusing on genetics in general and complex diseases like myocardial infarction in particular.

-Kåre Berg published approximately 650 scientific works, including 10 books and one lexicon.
+Berg published approximately 650 scientific works, including 10 books and one lexicon.
 He held more than 120 invited lectures at international meetings, and was invited guest lecturer in approximately 40 universities abroad.
 In several periods he was a scholar-in-residence at National Institutes of Health in the United States.
 He continued as a researcher and research mentor after becoming a professor emeritus.